Anthony Joshua Visits Sagamu, Spotted at Akarigbo’s Palace - THISDAYLIVE

 Although details of his visit remain sketchy as there was no official statement from the palace on the visit of their illustrious son, Head of the Anthony Joshua Supporters Club in Sagamu fondly known as Mr Naira, confirmed the presence of the boxer to reporters.

-On Tuesday afternoon, picture of Anthony Joshua trended on the social media with him displaying his new Nigerian NIM identity card.
+On Tuesday afternoon, picture of Anthony Joshua trended on the social media with him displaying his new Nigerian NIN identity card.
 He was flanked by two unnamed officials.

-There was also no mention of where he was registered and presented with the identity card.
+There was also no mention of where he was presented with the identity card, unconfirmed sources said AJ was registered in Abeokuta.

 That first created the speculation that the heavyweight boxer was likely in the country on a private visit.